Day hiking in North Alabama: Hidden Hikes around Huntsville

 Unsuspected Natural Delights

-While most people if they've even heard of Huntsville, Alabama, know the city for its rich history of engineering and testing rockets with Werner Von Braun, NASA's Marshall Space Flight Center, or maybe even Antoine Dodson, many don't know what great opportunities there are to see the beauty of nature very close to and even inside the city limits.
-Whether you're just passing through or you live in the area, there are some great places to visit that in some cases take less than an hour to bring you into another world.
+While most people know Huntsville, Alabama for its rich history of engineering and testing rockets with Wernher Von Braun, NASA's Marshall Space Flight Center, or maybe even Antoine Dodson, many don't know what great opportunities there are to see the beauty of nature very close to and even inside the city limits.
+Whether you're just passing through or you live in the area, there are some great places to visit, that in some cases take less than an hour to bring you into another world.
 Huntsville is remarkably quite bountiful when it comes to state parks and nature preserves including Joe Wheeler State Park, Monte Sano State Park, Hays Nature Preserve, Keel Mountain Preserve, the Land Trust, and many others.
 I'm only going to scratch the surface of places you could find in North Alabama, so I'll leave you with just a taste of some of my favorite hikes and you can go off and discover more for yourself!

 Monte Sano State Park

-Probably the most well known by visitors and locals alike, Monte Sano State Park just east of Huntsville offers camping, hiking, picnicking, bike riding, and special events year-round.
+Probably the most well known by visitors and locals alike, Monte Sano State Park, just east of Huntsville, offers camping, hiking, picnicking, bike riding, and special events year-round.
 While there are many trails adorning the top and slopes of Monte Sano, one of my favorite hikes has to be the 'Stone Cuts' trail.
 Located just to the eastern side of the mountain, just east of the most prominent overlook in the park, Stone Cuts is a 3.0 mile hike round-trip with some slight ups and downs and some large boulders to scale.
-There are a few places with decent views of the surrounding area, but the highlight is the namesake of the trail - a series of tunnels and walls naturally cut in the limestone rock.
+There are a few places with decent views of the surrounding area, but the highlight is the area from which the trail takes its name - a series of tunnels and walls naturally cut in the limestone rock.
 These features are attractive for kids, climbers, and spelunkers and you'd never think something like this was so close.
 Take a lunch and enjoy it perched atop one of the sheer faces or in one of the deep cuts.

 For those of you into rappelling or spelunking, the south end of the park offers you the Natural Well along the Natural Well Trail.
 The Natural Well is a 190' vertical chute naturally carved out of the earth and is quite a sight to stumble upon.
 The top of the Well is protected by a chain-link fence and a rock wall, but for thrill seekers you can tie off and go rappelling into the hole.
 As evidenced by the groove that has worn into the stone wall from years of rope being lain across it, many people have been into the hole.
 You do have to have a permit to actually venture into the Well, so make sure you stop by the park office before you plan to go.